Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 No, thank you.

-I'll wait until it's a regular, like there's 10 leaving Melbourne
+I'll wait until it's a regular, like this 10 leaving Melbourne airport a day.

 Yes.